verma/karmalack/README.md

 You can configure the following fields for now:

  - `:slack-api-token` - This is the slack api token you can get from the [Slack API Page](https://api.slack.com/web) page.
+ - `:slack-bot-token` - A slack bot token which you can get by [creating a new bot for your team](https://mazira.slack.com/services/new/bot).

 ## License